Mapping the coordinates: so much happens in a week

 When Sam’s mother started shoveling, everyone stopped moving.
 The rabbi stopped speaking.
 Everyone waited.

-This week, looking for Sam, I opened the lids onto a disordered chaos of my own family’s history.
+And so, looking for Sam, I opened the lids onto the disordered chaos of my own family’s history.
 Snowdrifts of photographs, completely out of order.
 Here’s Katie at 13, a radiant bat mitzvah girl, in silver-grey silk.
-Here’s her older brother’s birth, fifteen years earlier: me, fat and loopy with pain meds, in a hospital bed.
+Here’s her older brother’s birth, fifteen years earlier and me, fat and loopy with pain meds, in a hospital bed.
 Turn to the next image and I’m serving birthday cake, surrounded by ten year old girls.

 Flip.
 Katie’s graduating high school.
 Flip again and she’s three.
 Flip.
 A campfire.
 Flip flip.
 Max is a doctor.
 Flip flip.
 We’re in Puerto Rico, middle-schoolers in scuba masks, with braces on their teeth, diving into and out of green waves.

-In this weird, out of sync pile, this tossed salad of memory…. in this everywhen and everywhere all at once— I found three photos of Sam.
+In this weird tossed salad of out-of-sync memory - this everywhen and everywhere all at once— I found three photos of Sam.
 In the first one, he and Max are seven.
 They lean into one other with goofy grins, toasting the camera with plastic cups of apple juice.
 Sam’s chin is smeared with pizza sauce.
 He’s winking.
 Max, sitting with his friend, is overjoyed.

 The photo Max asked for is missing.
 And there’s one more which I remember but could not find.
 The one at the swimming pond when the camera caught them from behind.
 Barefoot, towels slung around their necks, boy torsos bare, they walk toward the exit, two boys on their way somewhere.
 Probably involving food.